Dublin

 The situation of Dublin returnees

-The National Director of SEF is the competent authority to accept the responsibility of the Portuguese State for ‘assessing an application for international protection’ presented in other another EU Member State.[66]
+The National Director of SEF is the competent authority to accept the responsibility of the Portuguese State for ‘assessing an application for international protection’ presented in another EU Member State.[67]
 In practice, asylum seekers returned under Dublin do not face relevant or systematic obstacles in accessing the asylum procedure and reception conditions following a transfer to Portugal.

 In accordance with the Asylum Act, where the asylum seeker withdraws their application implicitly by disappearing or absconding for at least 90 days without informing SEF, the file can be deemed closed by the National Director of SEF.[69]
 Notwithstanding, the applicant is entitled to reopen their asylum case by presenting themselves to SEF at a later stage.
 In this case, the file is to be resumed at the exact stage where it was discontinued by the National Director of SEF.[70]